CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Conclusion

 \section{Conclusion}

-We presented adaptive, robust, and efficient methods to improve the performance of graph-based ANN indexes in the setting of full dynamism.
+We presented adaptive, robust, and efficient methods to improve the performance of graph-based ANNS indexes under full dynamism.
 We designed the \system system, which implements our methods on top of \sysname{Vamana}.
-Our system avoids expensive global updates, adapts to the workload, and is the first concurrent graph-based index to support full dynamism efficiently.
-Future research opportunities include combining our methods with other graph-based ANN approaches, adapting machine learning techniques from learned indexes to improve performance, as well as theoretically analyzing the performance and robustness of dynamic ANNS.
+Our system avoids expensive global updates and adaptively improves the index.
+Future research opportunities include combining our methods with other graph-based ANNS approaches, adapting machine learning techniques from learned indexes to improve performance, and theoretically analyzing the performance and robustness of dynamic ANNS.